Mississippi Fred McDowell: Career

-McDowell’s version of the folk song "John Henry" from 1969 is included on the Ann Arbor Blues Festival 1969: Vols 1&2, 2019 release.
+McDowell's version of the folk song "John Henry" from 1969 is included on the Ann Arbor Blues Festival 1969: Vols 1&2, 2019 release.

+Death and influence

-McDowell died of cancer in 1972, aged 68, and was buried at Hammond Hill Baptist Church, between Como and Senatobia, Mississippi.
+McDowell died of cancer on July 3, 1972, aged 68, and was buried at Hammond Hill Baptist Church, between Como and Senatobia, Mississippi.
 On August 6, 1993, a memorial was placed on his grave by the Mount Zion Memorial Fund.
-The ceremony was presided over by the blues promoter Dick Waterman, and the memorial with McDowell's portrait on it was paid for by Bonnie Raitt.
+The ceremony was presided over by the blues promoter Dick Waterman, and the memorial with McDowell's portrait on it.
 The memorial stone was a replacement for an inaccurate (McDowell's name was misspelled) and damaged marker.
 The original stone was subsequently donated by McDowell's family to the Delta Blues Museum, in Clarksdale, Mississippi.
 McDowell was a Freemason and was associated with Prince Hall Freemasonry; he was buried in Masonic regalia.

+Musician Bonnie Raitt cited McDowell as an influence in 1996.